59 - Leave her Johnny

 Oh, leave her, Johnny, leave her

-For the voyage was long and the winds did blow
+For the voyage is done and the winds don’t blow

 And it’s time for us to leave her